-- Significant increases in funding expenses - Lack of funding preventing the bank from maintaining its approved business model - The bank being unable to fulfil its payment obligations due to a lack of funding
+- · Significant increases in funding expenses - Lack of funding preventing the bank from maintaining its approved business model - The bank being unable to fulfil its payment obligations due to a lack of funding

-The bank's liquidity policy is to maintain liquidity, which is at least 50% above the statutory minimum requirement in section 152 of the Financial Business Act.
-Betri Banki's excess liquidity coverage at the end of 2020 was 220.9% when compared to the statutory minimum requirement.
+The bank's liquidity policy is to maintain liquidity, which is well above the statutory minimum requirement.

-The bank must also comply with the provision that banks must have a Liquidity Coverage Ratio (LCR) in excess of 100.
+The bank must comply with the liquidity coverage requirement in the CRR, which states that banks must maintain a Liquidity Coverage Ratio (LCR) of at least 100.
 According to the bank's liquidity risk policy the LCR should always be at least 125.
-At year-end 2020, Betri Banki had a LCR of 197.4.
-Appendix 2 contains further specifications regarding the Liquidity Coverage Ratio.
+At year-end 2021, Betri Banki had a LCR of 176.3.
+Appendix 3 contains further specifications regarding the Liquidity Coverage Ratio.